 - Adjust the settings there.

-- Add your kids, remove their names, make changes in the settings, or anything.
+- Add your children, remove their names, make changes in the settings, or anything.

 Voice purchasing with Alexa, your new best personal assistant, makes your life easier.
 Online shopping with Alexa is fun unless you receive 50 packets of Snickers on your doorstep.
 How?
-Your kids purchased it via Amazon Alexa.
+Your children purchased it via Amazon Alexa.
 Yes!
-Your kids can make online purchases with Alexa while you are not around.
+Your children can make online purchases with Alexa while you are not around.

-To prevent your children from voice purchasing via Amazon Alexa, you should set parental control that Disables voice purchasing by kids.
+To prevent your children from voice purchasing via Amazon Alexa, you should set parental control that Disables voice purchasing by children.

 You can enable and disable voice purchasing on your Amazon Echo and Echo Bot by following the following steps: